Eawag-DataWareHouse/SDWH/Documentation/Installation.md

 ```

 ### Install rgdal package
 You need to insatall all the R packages you use in your conversion skripts.

-Usually this works as follows:
+(Remark) Usually this works as follows:
 ```
 sudo R
 ```